C14706715/Assignment-3/README.md

 However I figured this game would be too time consuming and would not be demonstrating new found knowledge.

 So I decided to go with the well known game Flappy Bird with my own twists on it.
 This game when finished will be available to work on android devices which will show how much extra work and learning I had to do for this assignment.

+Link to my assignment video: https://youtu.be/zMM5TExr8IU

 ##What I learned from this assignment: